scrapinghub/spidermon/docs/source/actions.rst

 ============

 This action allows you to send custom messages to a `Slack`_ channel (or user) using a bot when your monitor suites finishes their execution.

-To use this action you need to provide the `Slack credentials`_ in your `settings.py` file as follows:
+`Follow these steps`_ for creating a bot in your workplace and configuring it for Spidermon.
+The credentials from the Slack bot will be needed in your `settings.py` file are as follows:

 .. code-block:: python